seed-labs/seed-emulator/misc/openvpn-remote-access/README.md

 Fri Jul  9 17:24:28 2021 Initialization Sequence Completed
 ```

-You are now connected to the emulator's network:
+You are now connected to the AS151's  `net0`:

 ```
 $ ip -4 -br ad